santedb/applets/README.md

 4. Run `pack.bat keyfile` , for example `pack.bat mykey`

 You can use a Microsoft Authenticode Certificate or a certificate issued by the SanteDB Community Certificate Authority.
 See [Publishing Your Applet](https://help.santesuite.org/santedb/extending-santedb/applets/applet-sdk/packaging-applets#publishing-your-applet)

+## Localization

+You can follow the [SanteDB Wiki Localization](https://help.santesuite.org/developers/applets/localization) tutorial to understand how applets are localized.
+If you'd like to localize this project you can contribute to the [SanteDB Core Applets Pontoon Page](https://pontoon.santesuite.net/projects/santedb-core-applets/).